heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 It has the following methods:

-- `create` - Create a new user
+- `create` - Create a new user.
-- `getOne` - Get one user by its ID
+- `getOne` - Get one user by its ID.
-- `getMany` - Get many users that you can filter by first name and/or last name
+- `getMany` - Get many users that you can filter by first name and/or last name.
-- `update` - Update a user
+- `update` - Update a user.
-- `delete` - Delete a user
+- `delete` - Delete a user.

 Using a bit more advanced features of Javalin, we can validate the request body and the path parameters to ensure that the request is valid with the help of the